 Click here to watch a replay of the discussion:

 Key takeaways include:

-- It’s important to maximize the amount of face time with investors during a crisis.
-Investor relations is all about credibility, and “going dark” could damage your reputation or personal relationships with both the buy- and sell-side.
+- It’s essential to maximize face time with investors during a crisis.
+Investor relations are all about credibility, and “going dark” could damage your reputation or personal relationships with both the buy and sell sides.
 Even if you don’t have anything new to say, being upfront and admitting you don’t know or don’t have an answer is better than staying silent.

 - There is a balance between communicating and over-communicating.
-IR’s mandate is to get the right information out in the market without going too far.
-When the facts are changing quickly, resist the urge of issuing a public statement too early and being forced to backtrack later.
+IR’s mandate is to get the correct information out in the market without going too far.
+However, when the facts are changing quickly, resist the urge of issuing a public statement too early and being forced to backtrack later.

 - You can’t stick to the facts unless you have them.
-It’s important to have the right infrastructure in place within the organization to identify on the ground and funnel them up to the decision-makers quickly.
+Therefore, it’s essential to have the proper infrastructure within the organization to identify on the ground and funnel them up to the decision-makers quickly.
 Good lines of communication from the ground up can help increase the speed at which the issue is addressed.

 - The investor relations function is most critical during times of crisis, as IROs are essentially playing two roles.
-On one hand, they are helping investors and analysts understand the situation and its impact on the business, while at the same time relaying the Street’s reaction to the Board, the legal team and the management team.
+On the one hand, they are helping investors and analysts understand the situation and its impact on the business while at the same time relaying the Street’s reaction to the Board, the legal team, and the management team.
 Doing both well can help demonstrate value to your management team.

 AlphaSense gives you access to full Earnings call transcripts and allows you to keep track of themes unfolding within your coverage universe through intelligent AI-powered search.

 10 min read